-Challenge groups to make a short video segment about the site they'd most like to visit in Israel, or to interview Israeli and North American staff members (or campers) about their favorite places in Israel.
+Challenge groups to make a short video segment about the site they'd most like to visit in Israel, or to interview Israeli and North American educators or staff members (or alternatively, other participants) about their favorite places in Israel

-Go full-circle on the "kitchen" theme and have groups create short videos featuring campers and staff talking about their favorite Israeli foods and how they think they're made.
+Go full-circle on the "kitchen" theme and have groups create short videos featuring participants and staff talking about their favorite Israeli foods and how they think they're made.

-Turn the screening of campers' videos into a fun "movie night" evening program.
-Campers' videos can even be featured as the shorts that you screen before a full-length Israeli film.
+Turn the screening of participants" videos into a fun "movie night" evening program.
+These videos can even be featured as the shorts that you screen before a full-length Israeli film.